Clanatia/All/README.md

-# This Folder is ect files folder
+# This Folder is etc files folder